 Eligibility for appearing in the JEE (Main) Examination

-You will be eligible if you have either passed class 12th or equivalent examination in one of the previous two years of the year in which the JEE (Main) is being conducted or appeared in the class 12th or equivalent examination in the year in which the JEE (Main) is being conducted.
+You will be eligible if you have either passed the class 12th or equivalent examination in one of the previous two years of the year in which the JEE (Main) is being conducted or appeared in the class 12th or equivalent examination in the year in which the JEE (Main) is being conducted.

-For example, if you want to appear in the JEE (Main) 2021, you must have passed Class 12th or equivalent examination either in 2019 or in 2020.
+For example, if you want to appear in the JEE (Main) 2021, you must have passed the Class 12th or equivalent examination either in 2019 or 2020.
 You are also eligible if you are going to appear in the 12th or equivalent examination in 2021.

 Eligibility for appearing in the JEE (Advanced) Examination

-The minimum eligibility requirement is that you must have passed the final class 12th or equivalent examination from a recognized Board of education with at least 75% marks in aggregate (65% for SC/ST/PwD) or you must be in the top 20 percentile of candidates who have passed the Class 12th Board examination from the same Board from which you have passed.
+For JEE (Advanced) the minimum eligibility requirement is that you must have passed the final class 12th or equivalent examination from a recognized Board of education with at least 75% marks in aggregate (65% for SC/ST/PwD) or you must be in the top 20 percentile of candidates who have passed the Class 12th Board examination from the same Board from which you have passed.